0BAB1/HOLY_CORE_COURSE/tutorial.md

 // ...
 ```

-I also deleted the "default" statement, now rendered useless (and it always was tbh).

 ### 8.2.a : Verification

 And we verify using this testbench, slighlty simpler than the signed version as every number here is treated as positive :